Hakeemmidan/Jewely/dev.README.md

 Also, `redux-logger` should be activated during development, and should `console.log` Redux global state on each action dispatch.
 This should be very helpful in understanding the Redux global state shape.

+## General guidance

+Backend:

+- Aim for clean/readable code rather than clever code that's hard to read

+Frontend:

+- Use named exports for less ambiguity in code
+- Use SCSS for styling and place inside `app/assets/stylesheets/application.scss`
+  - If you're going to use variables, mixins, animations, etc.
+    - Then place in respective file under `app/assets/stylesheets/abstract` (or create appropriate file)